defenestrator/Laravel-BDD-CI/readme.md

 #### Either

-- you could clone/fork this repository, sync your repos with travis-ci and activate it.
+You _could_ clone/fork this repository, sync your repos with travis-ci and activate it.

 #### Or